 2 tablespoons sriracha sauce

 Wrap a bamboo mat with plastic wrap and place it on a flat surface or over a cutting board.
 Fill a small bowl with water and a little rice vinegar and place it next to the bamboo mat.

-Lay a sheet of nori, shiny side facing down on the bamboo mat and place 1 cup of rice in the center of the sheet.
+Lay a sheet of nori, shiny side facing down on the bamboo mat and place about 1/2 cup of rice in the center of the sheet.

 Wet your fingers with vinegar water and spread the rice evenly across the nori sheet.